Infotainment7th August 2018 0 By Yeti Admin

 My Yeti came with the factory ‘Blues‘ radio/CD player.

-Well perhaps it was acceptable in 2010, when my car was new.
-But it is not acceptable now.
-Not by a long way!
+Acceptable in 2010, when my car was new.
+But not acceptable now.
+No way!

 Infotainment is the current trend and I want in on the action.